-In 1972, an impoundment failed in West Virginia’s Buffalo Creek Hollow, letting loose a 15-20 foot wave moving at an estimated speed of 7 feet per second which levelled town after town for 15 miles.
-Out of a population of over 5,000 people, 125 residents were killed, 1,121 were injured, and over 4,000 were left homeless.
+In 1972, an impoundment failed in West Virginia’s Buffalo Creek Hollow, letting loose a 15-20 foot wave moving at an estimated speed of seven feet per second which levelled town after town for 15 miles.
+Out of a population of more than 5,000 people, 125 residents were killed, 1,121 were injured, and more than 4,000 were left homeless.

-In 2000, an impoundment failed in Martin County, Kentucky, spilling more than 300 million gallons of toxic sludge into tributaries of the Big Sandy River.
-The disaster—nearly 30 times larger than the Exxon Valdez spill— killed virtually all aquatic life for 70 miles downstream.
-The U.S. Environmental Protection Agency called it the worst environmental disaster east of the Mississippi.
+In 2000, an impoundment failed in Martin County, Kentucky, spilling more than 300 million gallons of sludge into tributaries of the Big Sandy River.
+The disaster — nearly 30 times larger than the Exxon Valdez spill — killed virtually all aquatic life for 70 miles downstream.
+At the time, the U.S. Environmental Protection Agency called it the worst environmental disaster east of the Mississippi.

-On February 11, 2014, a coal slurry spill at a processing facility in Kanawha County, W.Va., released over 100,000 gallons of toxic material into Fields Creek, blackening the water for roughly six miles and polluting the downstream Kanawha River.
+More recently, in February, 2014, a coal slurry spill at a processing facility in Kanawha County, West Virginia, released more than 100,000 gallons of toxic material into Fields Creek, blackening the water for roughly six miles and polluting the downstream Kanawha River.
 This incident was not the first violation of water quality code at this particular plant.
-The operator, Patriot Coal, had received a citation by the West Virginia Department of Environmental Protection as recently as November 2013 for allowing black liquid to discharge into South Hollow.
+The operator, Patriot Coal, had received a citation by the W.V.
+Department of Environmental Protection as recently as November 2013 for allowing black liquid to discharge into South Hollow.